schulzetenberg/MMM-Ebook/README.md

 This utility scrapes [Mr. Money Mustache's blog](http://www.mrmoneymustache.com/) and outputs HTML pages to import through a tool such as Calibre to create into an EBook of the desired format.

-The bundled ebooks are current as of February 2022.
+## Download the Ebooks
+The ebook files are found in [Releases](https://github.com/schulzetenberg/MMM-Ebook/releases)

 ## Use
 You can either: